MayaFlux 0.4.0

 83 * @brief Cancels and removes a task from the scheduler

-84 * @param task Shared pointer to the task to cancel
+84 * @param routine Shared pointer to the task to cancel

 85 * @return True if the task was found and cancelled, false otherwise